Anees-Asif/AWS_and_Cloud_Computing/README.md

 2. **Spotify**: Utilized Google Cloud to handle data processing for music recommendations.

 3. **Airbnb**: Moved to AWS to ensure scalability during peak booking periods.

-Please note that for the most up-to-date information, you should check the latest sources as the cloud computing landscape may have evolved since my last update in September 2021.